Ticketfly/play-liquibase/README.md

 ### Testing With In-memory Database

-There is a special options in H2 url to tell H@ to keep schema after Liquibase has finished: `DATABASE_TO_UPPER=false`
+There is a special options in H2 url to tell H2 to keep schema after Liquibase has finished: `DB_CLOSE_DELAY=-1`

 Also, you have to make sure that it does not force table name to uppercase with `DATABASE_TO_UPPER=false`